 Doing this will preheat the cooker and save you valuable time during the cooking process.
 Let it heat up while you're slicing and dicing everything that you're about to cook.

 - Press the "Saute" function key.

 - Select a temperature with the "Adjust" key for "Normal," "More" or "Less."

-- When Instant Pot® reaches the given working temp, it displays "Hot" and it's ready to use.
+- When Instant Pot reaches the given working temp, it displays "Hot" and it's ready to use.

 - One full "Saute" session normally runs for 30 minutes, but you can cancel it at any time by pressing the "Cancel/Keep Warm" key and continue with a pressure cooking function.

-With Instant Pot® you can cook food and meals from frozen in a jiffy.
+With Instant Pot you can cook food and meals from frozen in a jiffy.
 No longer do you have to scramble to find a healthy home-cooked meal when you forgot to thaw out that chicken.

-If you're a beginner or even someone who has used Instant Pot® for years, there are plenty of resources to help you become a master.
-Here are a few Facebook groups that you could join to learn how to become an Instant Pot® wizard.
+If you're a beginner or even someone who has used Instant Pot for years, there are plenty of resources to help you become a master.
+Here are a few Facebook groups that you could join to learn how to become an Instant Pot wizard.

 Instant Pot Vietnamese Recipes: If you are looking for some more exotic recipes, this group is for you.
-With a staggering 43,000 members and 380 daily posts, you will be making delicious Bò Kho in no time.
+With a staggering 91,000+ members and daily posts, you will be making delicious Bò Kho in no time.

+If you do decide to join any of these groups, you might "unfollowing" the group from your News Feed.
+They post often and might completely take over your timeline.
 To unfollow a group, click on the three dots on the top right corner of a post and click "unfollow."
 You can still visit the group anytime and read, but it will stop the group from bombarding your News Feed.